New East Side Real Estate Guide

-The 15,000+ modern denizens that today call Chicago’s New East Side neighborhood their home expect a distinctly different experience from that of their great-grandparents.
+The 15,000+ modern residents that today call Chicago’s New East Side neighborhood their home expect a distinctly different experience from that of their great-grandparents.

 In place of the endless tracks are a Mariano’s grocery store, countless (delicious!) restaurants and eateries, an expansive outdoor green space and playground.
 Plus the youngest sibling to Chicago’s iconic skyline: the 28-acre Lakeshore East Development.